fmthoker/SEVERE-BENCHMARK/README.md

 * For RSPNet and AVID-CMA the author provided R(2+1D)-18 weights differ from the R(2+1D)-18 architecture defined in ['A Closer Look at Spatiotemporal Convolutions for Action Recognition'](https://arxiv.org/abs/1711.11248).
 Thus we use the official implementation of the RSPNet and AVID-CMA and to pretrain with the common R(2+1D)-18 backbone on Kinetics-400 dataset.
 * For Supervised, We use the Kinetics-400 pretrained R(2+1D)-18 weights from the pytorch library.

 Download Kinetics-400 pretrained R(2+1D)-18 weights for each method from [here](https://surfdrive.surf.nl/files/index.php/s/Zw9tbuOYAInzVQC).
-Unzip the downloaded file and it shall create a folder `checkpoints_pretraining/` with all weights.
+Unzip the downloaded file and it shall create a folder `checkpoints_pretraining/` with all the pretraining model weights.

 ## Experiments